Brett Smith: Professional career

 Leading up to the 2014 NFL draft, the NFL.com scouts gave him a rating of a 5.1.
-His main strength were considered to be his good sized hands, a broad jump of 10'8", his speed for being a quarterback, and being a team captain for two years.
-His weaknesses included; his size (6'1"), throwing off balance, wobbly throws, and he needed to adapt patience to be able to play at the pro level.
+His main strength was considered to be his good-sized hands, a broad jump of 10'8", his speed for being a quarterback, and being a team captain for two years.
+His weaknesses included: his size (6'1"), throwing off balance, wobbly throws, and he needed to adapt patience to be able to play at the pro level.
 He was projected to be a seventh round pick.
 In the actual 2014 NFL Draft, he went undrafted.